-The Department of Computer Graphics Technology prepares visually oriented students who are interested in creating and managing the production of computer graphics for a wide range of industry.
+The Department of Computer Graphics Technology prepares students who are interested in creating and managing the production of computer graphics for a wide range of industry.
 Students work in computer labs developing their graphics skills, techniques, concepts, and management ability through individual and team-based projects.
-After successful completion of the pre-technical graphics curriculum, students can select to specialize in one of four signature areas in web programming and design, technical animation, manufacturing graphics, or construction graphics.
+After successful completion of the pre-technical graphics curriculum, students can select one of several Computer Graphics Technology majors.
+Or combine aspects of multiple majors into a single customized program of study.

 Web Programming and Design